emilianoceccarelli/heat_mental_health/README.md

 As a consequence, this dataset allows users to reproduce the computational workflow, but not the numerical results reported in the article.

-## Model code
+## GAM model

 The file `01_GAM.R` contains the R code used to estimate the GAM model described in the article.

+The script fits a negative binomial GAM including the distributed lag non-linear model crossbasis for daily maximum temperature, temporal covariates, population offset, and random effects for geographical macro-area.

+## Global sensitivity analysis

+The file `02_GSA.R` contains the code used to perform the global sensitivity analysis (GSA).

+The GSA evaluates the sensitivity of the model outputs to alternative modelling choices, including:

+- the number and placement of knots for the temperature-response function;
+- the number and placement of knots for the lag-response function;
+- the inclusion or exclusion of September from the analysis period.

+The GSA script is structured to be run on a high-performance computing (HPC) system.
+In particular, the code uses parallel computing through the `doParallel` and `foreach` packages to distribute model fitting across multiple cores.

 ## Important note

-Because the dataset is randomized for privacy reasons, the estimated effects, relative risks, confidence intervals, tables, and figures produced by the code may differ from those shown in the article.
+Because the dataset is randomized for privacy reasons, the estimated effects produced by the code are going to differ from those shown in the article.